Daryl Sham

-Daryl Sham a/l K.K George (born 30 November 2002) is a Malaysian professional footballer who plays as a midfielder for Malaysia Super League club Johor Darul Ta'zim and the Malaysia national team.
+Daryl Sham (born 30 November 2002), also referred to as a/l K.K.
+George, is a Malaysian professional footballer who plays as a midfielder for Malaysia Super League club Johor Darul Ta'zim and the Malaysia national team.

+Early life

+Daryl Sham was born on 30 November 2002 in Malaysia.
+He is of Filipino descent.

+He is referred to as "Darryl Sham a/l K.K George" on his Johor Southern Tigers profile in 2024.

 Club career

 In the 2022 Malaysia Premier League season, he scored 9 goals to finish as the second highest scorer of the league, and also contributed in Johor Darul Ta'zim II league title.
 At the same year, he made his debut with Johor Darul Ta'zim first team, in a Malaysian Cup game against BRM FC and also scored his first goal for the team in the 10–0 win.

 International career

 Youth

 In April 2024, Daryl was included in the Malaysia U23's squad for the 2024 AFC U-23 Asian Cup.

 Senior

 In November 2024, Daryl received his first call up to the Malaysia national team, being named in the 26-man squad for the 2024 ASEAN Championship.
 He made his debut on 14 December in the match against Thailand.